gabe565/pyruckus/README.md

 ## Usage

-Each function is defined as an [async](https://docs.python.org/3/library/asyncio.html) [context manager](https://docs.python.org/3/reference/datamodel.html#context-managers), so you will have to create an event loop instead of calling the functions directly in a shell.
+Functions are defined within an [async](https://docs.python.org/3/library/asyncio.html) [context manager](https://docs.python.org/3/reference/datamodel.html#context-managers), so you will have to create an event loop instead of calling the functions directly in a shell.

 ```python
 from pyruckus import Ruckus, SystemStat